abelcastilloavant/csmpi/README.md

 `csmpi.disk_cache_dir`.

 The write operation writes to the disk cache if the option `csmpi.use_disk_cache` is set to `TRUE`.
+If a file already exists in disk cache, the write operation will overwrite the disk cache only if the option `csmpi.overwrite_disk_cache` is set to `TRUE`.

 ### Retry logic